-ARTICLE VIII
+ARTICLE VIII.

-MEETINGS
+MEETINGS.

-49. The Annual Meeting of the Institute shall be held in 1928 on Tuesday, June 26 (during the Annual Summer Convention), and thereafter shall be held upon such date and at such place as shall be fixed in the By-laws.
-At this meeting a report of the activities of the Institute for the past fiscal year shall be submitted by the Board of Directors.
+49. The Annual Meeting of the Institute shall be held in the City of New York, beginning on the third Friday in May, when a report of the proceedings of the Institute for the past fiscal year shall be furnished by the Board of Directors.
 This report shall be verified by the National Secretary and approved by the Board of Directors.
-It shall show the whole amount of real and personal property owned, where located, where and how invested; the amount and nature of the property acquired during the past fiscal year and the manner of its acquisition; the amount applied, appropriated, or expended during the year, and the purposes, objects, or persons to or for which such applications, appropriations, or expenditures have been made; and all other essential facts bearing upon the status of the Institute.
+It shall show the whole amount of real and personal property owned, where located, where and how invested: the amount and nature of the property acquired during the past fiscal year and the manner of its acquisition; the amount applied, appropriated or expended during the year, and the purposes, objects or persons to or for which such applications, appropriations or expenditures have been made; and all other essential facts bearing upon the status of the Institute.
 This report shall be filed with the records of the Institute and an abstract thereof entered in the minutes of the Annual Meeting.
-The vote for officers and Directors for the ensuing year shall be announced: and any other business may be brought before, and transacted at, this meeting.
-Notice of the Annual Meeting shall be sent by mail or otherwise to all Fellows, Members, and Associates at least ten days in advance.
+The reports of all officers and of the standing committees shall be presented at the Annual Meeting, and the vote for officers for the ensuing year shall then be announced.
+In addition to the above, professional papers and the discussions thereof may be presented, and any other business may be brought before, and transacted at, this meeting.
+Notice of the Annual Meeting shall be sent by mail or otherwise to all Fellows, Members and Associates at least ten days in advance.

-50. There shall be held each year such National Conventions and District meetings as are provided for in the By-laws, for the presentation and discussion of professional papers, reports, etc., and for the transaction of other business not affecting the organization or policy of the Institute.
-Questions affecting the organization or policy of the Institute may be brought up for discussion at such conventions and may be referred by a majority vote to the Board of Directors, with recommendations.
-The dates and locations of such conventions shall be fixed by the Board of Directors.

-51. Except otherwise provided by law or by the Constitution, special meetings of the Institute for the transactions of business may be called by the Board of Directors at any time, by written notice stating the specific object thereof, mailed to each Fellow, Member, and Associate at least ten (10) days prior to the date of said

-52. Other meetings of the Institute may be held at such times and places as the Board of Directors shall select, at which no business affecting the organization or policy of the INSTITUTE shall be

-53. Cushing's Manual shall govern the procedure at meetings of the Institute and of the Board of Directors, when not in conflict with the Constitution and By-laws.
+- 50. There shall be held outside the City of New York not later than August first an Annual Convention of the Institute, for the presentation and discussion of professional papers, and for the transaction of other business not affecting the organization or policy of the Institute.
+All questions affecting the organization or policy of the Institute may be brought up for discussion at this Convention, and may be referred by a majority vote to the Board of Directors, with recommendations.
+The time and place of such Convention shall be fixed by the Board of Directors. - 51.
+Except otherwise provided by law or by the Constitution, special meetings of the Institute for the transaction of business may be called by the Board of Directors at any time, by written notice stating the specific object thereof mailed to each Fellow, Member and Associate at least ten (10) days prior to the date of said meeting. - 52.
+Other meetings of the Institute may be held at such times and places as the Board of Directors shall select, at which no business affecting the organization or policy of the Institute shall be transacted. - 53.
+Cushing's Manual shall govern the procedure at meetings of the Institute and of the Board of Directors, when not in conflict with the Constitution and By-laws.

-ARTICLE IX
+ARTICLE IX.

-INSTITUTE SECTIONS AND BRANCHES
+INSTITUTE SECTIONS AND BRANCHES.